crew102/validclust/README.md

 ## Motivation

 Clustering algorithms often require that the analyst specify the number of clusters that exist in the data, a parameter commonly known as `k`.
-One approach to determining an appropriate value for `k` is to cluster the data using a range of values for `k`, then evaluate the quality of the clusterings using a cluster validity index (CVI).
+One approach to determining an appropriate value for `k` is to cluster the data using a range of values for `k`, then evaluate the quality of the resulting clusterings using a cluster validity index (CVI).
 The value of `k` that results in the best partitioning of the data according to the CVI is then chosen. `validclust` handles this process for the analyst, making it very easy to quickly determine an optimal value for `k`.

 ## Installation